dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 consistent, maintainable way.
 To keep these guidelines brief, they use "import" to cover `import` and `export` directives.
 The guidelines apply equally to both.

-### DON'T use library directives unless attaching doc comments or annotations

-The only reason to use a library directive is to attach library-level [doc comments][] or [metadata annotations][].
-Library-level comments and annotations must prepend the `library` declaration at the start of a file.

-{:.bad}
-<?code-excerpt "usage_bad.dart (library-dir)"?>
-{% prettify dart tag=pre+code %}

-library;
-{% endprettify %}

-{:.good}
-<?code-excerpt "docs_good.dart (library-doc)"?>
-{% prettify dart tag=pre+code %}
-/// A really great test library.
-@TestOn('browser')
-library;
-{% endprettify %}

-Library directives serve no other purpose.

-[doc comments]: /guides/language/effective-dart/documentation#consider-writing-a-library-level-doc-comment
-[metadata annotations]: /guides/language/language-tour#metadata

-### DON'T explicitly name libraries

-Though appending a name to the `library` directive is technically possible, it is a legacy feature and discouraged.

-A unique tag is generated for each library based on its path and filename.
-Naming libraries overrides their intrinsic URI, which can actually make it harder for tools to physically find the main library file you're referring to.

 ### DO use strings in `part of` directives.

 Many Dart developers avoid using `part` entirely.
 They find it easier to reason